Valentinaga1/holbertonschool-low_level_programming/README.md

 - How to use the exit function.
 - What are the functions malloc, calloc and realloc from the standard library and how to use them.

+0x0D.
+C - Preprocessor learning objectives:
+- What are macros and how to use them.
+- How to include guard your header files.

+0x0E.
+C - Structures, typedef learning objectives:
+- What are structures, when, why and how to use them.
+- How to use typedef.

+0x0F.
+C - Function pointers learning objectives:
+- What are function pointers and how to use them.
+- Where does a function pointer point to in the virtual memory.